pereiraguilherme/olimpo/README.md

 ### Tests and Lint
 As part of the good pratices pack, tests **MUST** be written for every change.
 Change or new components that don't have tests won't be accepted.
 So please, make sure tests are passing and testing every thing the right way before a pull request is open.

-Also, make sure that lint are running and no errors are ocurring, this helps to implement a pattern for `olimpo` and it should be followed by everyone. :D
+Also, make sure that lint are running and no errors are ocurring, this helps to implement a pattern for `olimpo` and it should be followed by everyone. :smile:

 ### Documentation
 For better usability and understanding, documentation is very necessary, so for every contribution that changes a component interface/property or add a new component to `olimpo`, it **MUST** have the right documentation.
 Add documentation location of the other frameworks as well!
 Check the example below: